Systems Theory and Audio Feedback

 Inhibitor: A damping feedback cycle.

 A damping feedback cycle can control an amplifying feedback cycle.
-The damping maintains the system’s integrity by reducing the deviation of one system variable from its target value.
+Damping maintains the system’s integrity by reducing the deviation of a system variable from its target value.

 Consider the damping feedback cycle that constrains the audio feedback amplifying cycle.
 It is the sound operator who hears the feedback escalating and adjusts the controls to damp the audio feedback.
 Here is a diagram of the damping feedback cycle.